kubevela/kubevela.github.io/docs/platform-engineers/auth/basic.md

                 Verb:            get, list, watch, create, update, patch, delete
 ```

+Alice don't have any privilege in local cluster while she have read/write capability in namespace(dev) of cluster(c2).

 ### Use Privileges

 4. Alice can create an application in the dev namespace now.
 The application can also dispatch resources into the dev namespace of cluster `c2`.